jrili/ibm-etl-heights-weights/README.md

 wget https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0221EN-SkillsNetwork/labs/module%206/Lab%20-%20Extract%20Transform%20Load/data/source.zip
 ```
 > [!NOTE]
-> In case of unavailability, a snapshot of source.zip is also available in the root directory
+> In case of unavailability, a snapshot of source.zip is also available in the root directory.
 > Date of snapshot: `2025 Mar 23`

 ## 2. Unzip the downloaded file into a directory named `source`